Testing general relativity via direct measurement of black hole kicks: Introduction

-In contrast to the above, here we focus on assessing the accuracy with which the LOS kick component ($V_r$) can be \emph{directly measured} (rather than inferred) via $3^{\rm rd}$ generation (3G) ground-based detectors~\cite{CEScience,CEScience19,ETScience10} and LISA~\cite{LISAScience17}.
 We also propose that this direct measurement of the LOS kick can be used to formulate a new \emph{kick consistency test} of GR.
-In this test the inspiral waveform (possibly combined with information from the merger/ringdown) constrains the binary parameters (masses and spins) and the source-to-observer direction ($\hat{n}$).
+In this test the inspiral waveform (possibly combined with information from the merger/ringdown) constrains the binary component parameters (masses and spins) and the source-to-observer direction ($\hat{n}$).
 Propagating these constraints through NR fits leads to posterior probability constraints on $\vec{V}_{\rm kick}$ and the LOS component $V_r$.
-Measurement of $V_r$ from the ringdown Doppler shift provides a separate constraint.
-The consistency of these two constraints would provide the first direct evidence that GWs carry linear momentum as predicted by GR.
+This \emph{prediction} of $V_r$ is compared with the measurement of $V_r$ from the ringdown Doppler shift, which provides a separate constraint.
+Because a Doppler shift imparted to the signal is a generic physical process associated with a sudden change in the center-of-mass velocity, consistency between these two constraints would provide the first direct evidence that GWs carry linear momentum as GR predicts (i.e., the observed Doppler shift is consistent with kicks predicted by GR while applying linear momentum conservation).
 From a fundamental physics standpoint, verifying the global conservation of linear momentum is as important as (and complementary to) verifying energy and angular momentum conservation (as in current inspiral/merger/ringdown tests~\cite{Ghosh2016,Hughes:2004vw}).
-An inconsistency in linear momentum conservation could indicate a GR violation.
+An inconsistency between predicted and measured values of $V_r$ could indicate a GR violation.

-In the remainder of this \emph{Letter} we first investigate the range of plausible LOS kick velocities.
-We then modify a phenomenological frequency-domain waveform model ({\tt IMRPhenomD}~\cite{Husa:2015iqa, Khan:2015jqa}) to include the kick-induced Doppler shift and determine how well $V_r$ can be constrained via a Fisher matrix analysis.
-A direct measurement of the kick (rather than one inferred via the inspiral signal and NR modeling) is intrinsically interesting and confirms that GWs carry linear momentum (although perhaps not as GR predicts).
-Lastly, we perform a separate parameter estimation calculation using a different waveform model ({\tt IMRPhenomXPHM}) \cite{IMRPhenomXPHM} to determine the system parameters and inferred kick.
+In the remainder of this paper, we first investigate the range of plausible LOS kick velocities, accounting for spin precession.
+We then modify a phenomenological frequency-domain (nonprecessing) waveform model ({\tt IMRPhenomD}~\cite{Husa:2015iqa, Khan:2015jqa}) to include the kick-induced Doppler shift and determine how well $V_r$ can be constrained via a Fisher matrix analysis.
+Lastly, we perform a separate parameter estimation calculation using a precessing waveform model ({\tt IMRPhenomXPHM}) \cite{IMRPhenomXPHM} to determine the system parameters, direction to the observer $\hat{n}$, and the \emph{inferred} kick vector $\vec{V}_{\rm kick}$.
 These analyses are combined to determine the constraints on a null variable $\delta \hat{V}_r$ that quantifies the consistency between the two determinations of the LOS kick component $V_r$.